diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 - Time: **h** = hour, **m** = minute, **s** = second
 - These [two types of brackets `[ ]` or `{ }`](#parentheses_brackets) can be used to contain a range of time, they can even be mixed `[ }`

->🔆 &nbsp;Searching on time is case sensitive when it comes to formatting as detailed above, as well as writing the field name in lower case only.
+>🔆 &nbsp;Searching on time is case-sensitive when it comes to formatting as detailed above, as well as writing the field name in lowercase only.

 #### Examples to Find Recent Files
 🔎 A few helpful queries for looking for the **latest indexed files** for example.
 Variables can easily be adjusted to your needs: